 - Comfort animals

 - Facility animals

-However, the term “support animal” does not mean an animal considered a pet, and is limited to a dog or miniature horse.
+However, the term “support animal” does not mean an animal considered a pet and is limited to a dog or miniature horse.

 “Support animal trainer” means a person who trains or raises support animals for individuals with disabilities, whether the person is a professional trainer, or serving as a volunteer with a professional trainer.

-The truth is that you are not legally required to register or certify a service dog in Mississippi or any other state in the U.S. Registration and certification done online from non-government websites does not convey any legal rights under the ADA or the Department of Justice.
+The truth is that you are not legally required to register or certify a service dog in Mississippi or any other state in the U.S. Registration and certification done online from non-government websites do not convey any legal rights under the ADA or the Department of Justice.

 Buying a piece of paper and other paraphernalia from the internet does not turn a dog into a service dog.

 The ADA nor service dog laws in Mississippi State have a federal or state service dog registration and/or certification system.